ADLINK/meta-adlink-x86-64bit/README.md

 **5. Start to build the image**

-Provide four types of imags and please select one of commands:
+&nbsp;&nbsp;Provide four types of imags and please select one of commands:

 |      **image**                        |       **command for the build**   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|     **account/password**  |
 |:--- |:--- |:--- |